fooltowise/NeroNotes/Nero's Notes/Productivity Tricks.md

 ## by Tim Ferriss

 Most "superheroes" are nothing of the sort.
 They're weird, neurotic creatures who do big things DESPITE lots of self-defeating habits and self-talk.
 Personally, I suck at efficiency (doing things quickly).
-To compensate and cope, here's my 8-step process for maximizing efficacy (doing the right things).
+To compensate and cope, here's my 8-step process for maximising efficacy (doing the right things).

 1. Wake up at least one hour before you have to be at a computer screen.
 Email is the mind-killer.
 2. Make a cup of tea (I like pu-erh) and sit down with a pen/pencil and paper.